-These workshops will be held twice a year and will complement traditional on-site training.
+These workshops will be held three times a year and will complement traditional on-site training.

 Travel, Lodging, and Meals

 The Green Bank Observatory is located in Green Bank, West Virginia.

 The street address is: